Watering Calibrachoa

 Step 2- Add water to the soil.

-Use a hose sprayer on a gentle setting or watering can to moisten the soil around the plant.
+Use a hose sprayer on a gentle setting or a watering can to moisten the soil around the plant.
 Add enough water to wet the soil a few inches below the surface for garden-grown plants.
 Add water until it begins to seep out of the drainage hole for container-grown calibrachoa.

 Step 3 - Repeat the process.